EstiNet/EstiConsole/README.md

 Request the file list of the directory. "./" requests the root directory.

 ###upload [directory] [bytestream]
-Uploads a file to the directory.
+Uploads a file to the directory, and continues a stream until the 'uploadgood' key phrase is sent.

 ###mkdir [directory]
 Creates a folder at the directory.